Mysteriousplayer/POLO-NECIL/README.md

 ## Installation
 Install all requirements required to run the code on a Python 3.x by:
-> First, activate a new virtual environment.
+> First, activate a new conda environment.
 >
 > pip install -r requirements.txt